 Patients with active, progressive and advanced disease are eligible for hospice services.
 This includes patients with both malignant disease and non-malignant diseases for example, cancer, heart disease, lung disease and neurological diseases.

-Hospice services include Day Services (which includes Day Hospice and Out-Patients), St Gemma’s community team and In-Patient care.
+Hospice services include Day Services, Out-Patients, St Gemma’s community team and In-Patient care.

 Nurse-led end of life care beds

-Within St Gemma’s In-Patient Unit, we have 4 nurse-led, end of life care beds.
-The beds offer the choice to patients whose wish is to die in a hospice and who do not have complex symptoms or specialist palliative care needs, but who require nursing care from highly trained nurses and healthcare assistants.
+- Within St Gemma’s In-Patient Unit, we have 5 nurse-led, end of life care beds.
+The beds offer the choice to patients whose wish is to die in a hospice and who do not have complex symptoms or specialist palliative care needs, but who require nursing care from highly-trained nurses and healthcare assistants.